cirrusj/wiressh/README.md

   - Wireguard should work, as long as a different details are used for each host.
 Running with the same details, should cause the first `wiressh` instance to stop working
 - tsnet seems to use MagicDNS names, and then net.Resolver for everything else (https://github.com/tailscale/tailscale/issues/4677)
 - Not tested in various operating systems
-- The live sharing feature does not support https.
-Do not use to share sensitive data
 - I am not a developer and don't know Go :)

 **Do not use on production systems**